llvm/circt/docs/Motivation.md

 expressing the instantiation and interconnection of primitive components.
 Components are typically fine-grained, representing logic gates in a standard-cell integrated circuit, or architectural primitives in programmable logic.
-The EDIF[@EDIF] format has been almost ubiquitous since the early days of Electronic Design Automation, although the Verilog[@verilog] language is also commonly used to store netlists in modern tools.
+The EDIF format has been almost ubiquitous since the early days of Electronic Design Automation, although the Verilog language is also commonly used to store netlists in modern tools.

 Netlist descriptions often blur the distinctions between the inputs and